github/developer.github.com/content/v3/search.md

 See the [rate limit documentation](/v3/#rate-limiting) for details on determining your current rate limit status.

+### Timeouts and incomplete results

+To keep the Search API fast for everyone, we limit how long any individual query can run.
+For queries that [exceed the time limit](/changes/2014-04-07-understanding-search-results-and-potential-timeouts/), the API returns the matches that were already found prior to the timeout, and the response has the `incomplete_results` property set to `true`.

+Reaching a timeout does not necessarily mean that search results are incomplete.
+More results might have been found, but also might not.

 ## Search repositories

 Find repositories via various criteria.
 This method returns up to 100 results [per page](/v3/#pagination).